Slovak National Party: Allegations of racism and discrimination

-Allegations of fascism
+Allegations of neo-fascism

-In the past, the SNS party was accused of being a fascist party.
+In the past when Ján Slota was its leader, the SNS party was accused of being a fascist party (or having its origins in a far right ideology).
 The allegations are sometimes connected to various statements of party members or that SNS was behind "the continuing campaign to rehabilitate Jozef Tiso, head of the wartime fascist regime, which was responsible for the deportation of the country's Jews to the death camps" might also be a contributing factor.
 One high-profile fascist allegation was when in 2006 in a live interview with Inforadio, a politician of the Party of the Hungarian Coalition, Miklós Duray described SNS as a "fascist party".
 Duray said "one third of the Slovak government is made up of Slota's party which is fascist" describing the 2006 governing coalition between Robert Fico's Smer, Ján Slota's SNS, and HZDS, making SNS one of the three governing parties.
 SNS sued for financial damages, alleging the statement caused it loss of votes, image, and reputation.
 The District Court ruled that Duray was to pay one million crowns as a compensation and to apologize for his statements.
 The Slovak Supreme Court ultimately decided that SNS is not entitled for the financial compensation, because the party did not sufficiently document the alleged damage.
 SNS party chairman Ján Slota denounced the Supreme Court of Slovakia for that decision.

-Leadership

-Leaders of the Slovak National Party: